nilsmagnus/ftplistener/README.md

 # gotchas

 * downloads only 1p00 files, change the source if you need something else
-* will not verify size/checksum of files
+* will only verify size of files, not checksum
 * all files for 1 day is about 4GB in size